argoproj/argo-cd/docs/operator-manual/user-management/okta.md

       caData: |
         <CA cert passed through base64 encoding>
       # You need `caData` _OR_ `ca`, but not both.
+      # Path to mount the secret to the dex container
       ca: /path/to/ca.pem
       redirectURI: https://ui.argocd.yourorganization.net/api/dex/callback
       usernameAttr: email